 The Dr. Brandt Foundation is proud to be at the forefront of innovation and holistic methods of healing.
 Our youth are facing mental health challenges in record numbers today and for children in complex social situations, as well as those who have experienced trauma, abuse, or been diagnosed with autism, the risk of developing a mental disorder is significantly higher than the average.

-Starting with our local community here in Miami, the Dr. Brandt Foundation is proud to offer licensed animal-assisted therapy for at-risk youth in:
+Starting with our local community here in Miami, the Dr. Brandt Foundation is proud to offer certified animal-assisted therapy for at-risk youth in:

 • Miami-Dade County Public Schools

 Animal Assisted Intervention (AAI) takes a unique, holistic approach to improving mental wellness and functioning.
 While still an emerging field, multiple studies demonstrate that the experience of bonding with animals can be extremely therapeutic, reducing feelings of anxiety, isolation, and hostility while improving social-emotional development.
 These positive findings are backed by a systematic review of 24 studies examining the use of AAI with at-risk youth.
 For vulnerable or troubled children and adolescents, AAI offers a less traditional form of mental health intervention that can promote feelings of calm, connection, and safety within a professional therapeutic framework.

 EACH YEAR, AN ESTIMATED 1 IN 5 U.S. CHILDREN EXPERIENCE A MENTAL, EMOTIONAL OR BEHAVIORAL DISORDER, INCLUDING ANXIETY, DEPRESSION, ATTENTION-DEFICIT HYPERACTIVITY DISORDER AND DISRUPTIVE BEHAVIORAL DISORDERS.